-Add Liquidity to Raydium Pool
+Add Liquidity to a Solana Token on Raydium

 Add liquidity to an existing Raydium pool (AMM v4, CPMM, or CLMM).
 Connect your wallet, select a pool, enter amounts at the current ratio, and confirm.